 - $140,792 for a myeloablative autologous regimen with an average inpatient stay of 21.8 days

 These cost estimates are based on claims to private insurance companies, not Medicare.
-Costs could be different based on treatment types, your overall health, and the costs negotiated between Medicare and providers each year.
+Costs could be different based on:

-Remember that Medicare will not cover costs that don’t meet its current standards for coverage.
-Covered treatments must be FDA-approved and deemed medically necessary by your doctor.
+Remember that Medicare won’t cover costs that don’t meet its current standards for coverage.
+Covered treatments must be FDA approved and deemed medically necessary by your doctor.